 This tape is apparently quite sticky, (make sure you read some of the reviews), so use caution when applying and make sure the area is clean.

 This product also comes in 2″, 4″, and 6″ widths.
-The medium 4″ width is most popular and costs just below $52 US.
+The medium 4″ width is most popular.
+Click here or on the image to the right to check the latest prices.
 There are also YouTube videos available that will give one a better idea of how to install this product.

 2 – Awning Repair Tape –